Aesop Rock Float: 20 Years Later and Texts with Blockhead

 Aesop Rock (born June 5, 1976) is an American hip hop recording artist who right now (July 2020) is 45 years old.

 Aesop Rock – The Largest Vocabulary in Hip Hop

 According to a study by data scientist Matt Daniels, Aesop Rock has the largest vocabulary in hip-hop.
 Daniels examined 85 rappers’ first 35,000 lyrics using Rap Genius for unique words in order to level the playing field for old and new artists.

 Aesop Rock Albums

-Float was released in September of 2000.
-With it, Aesop was introduced to a wider audience and as a lyricist who was not afraid to push the anthrax filled envelope.
+The float was released in September of 2000.
+With it, Aesop was introduced to a wider audience and as a lyricist who was not afraid to push the anthrax-filled envelopes.
 He followed up Float with the classic Labor Days on El-P’s #independentAF label Definitive Jux (Def Jux at the time).

 Even as fans placed him on the Technics 1200 pedestal, the story of the artist was more complex.
 I remember standing in awe as he flawlessly executed songs at The Living Room in Providence, Rhode Island.
 It’s hard to imagine that Aesop Rock might say something like the Bazooka Era Ace Rock “kills me still”.
 Whaaat?
 I love that shit.

 Recently, Aesop Rock released his eighth albums in Y2020.
 The Impossible Kid, his seventh release, was released on April 29, 2016.
 In November 2020, Spirit World Field Guide will be his eighth album.